JardaniWorld/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script executes to delete files with a particular extension
+This script counts the number of directories and subdirectories